The new book, Reckless, by Chrissie Hynde has caused some controversy. But I loved it!

 Being vegetarian was to inform everything, the course of my destiny.
 I was baffled that the entire hippie nation hadn’t become vegetarian en masse.
 It made no sense as eating meat went against the whole dialogue.
 Were the hippies just as hypocritical as the rest of them? . . .”

-She also goes on to dish a bit of dirt on Ray Davies, Sid Vicious, Joe Strummer and other key players in the early punk scene.
+The singer/songwriter also goes on to dish quite a bit of dirt on Ray Davies, Sid Vicious, Joe Strummer and other key players in the early punk scene.

-Chrissie once said, “I love justice and life.
+Hynde once said, “I love justice and life.
 And truth.”
-Let there be no doubt: Reckless is chock-full of all three.
+Let there be no doubt: Chrissie Hynde’s Reckless is chock-full of all three.